GabrieleGhisleni/EnergyProject/README.md

 #### First deployment
 Now the application can be run for the very first time!
 Open the CLI of your PC and go to the folder that was just created.
-Once you are there, type the on of following command:
+Once you are there, type the following command:

 C:\..\your_fresh_directory> `docker-compose up`